 I couldn’t bring myself to potty train at night if it meant waking up and taking my toddler potty, or doing loads of extra laundry.
 After all, we had a newborn.
-So here’s what we did: We didn’t do any potty training at night.
+So here’s what we did with all 3 kids: We didn’t do any potty training at night.
 I’ll explain in more detail how this worked and how we eventually got out of diapers at night…naturally.

 Parenting posts you may love